NTDan05/worlds-easiest-platformer/README.md

 Car unlock sound: [pixabay.com/sound-effects/old-maruti-car-unlock-sound-keyless-entry-beep-327691](https://pixabay.com/sound-effects/old-maruti-car-unlock-sound-keyless-entry-beep-327691)

 # Generative AI Disclosure
-GitHub Copilot was used as a programming aid for the project and this website.
+GitHub Copilot was used as a programming aid for this project.
 No images or sounds were created with generative AI.